How do I run a command on an existing EC2 Windows instance when I reboot or start the instance?

 3. From the Amazon EC2 console, stop the instance.

 4. Select the instance.
-For Actions, choose Instance Settings, View/Change User Data.
+Then choose, Actions, Instance Settings, Edit User Data.

 5. Add or update the user data, and then choose Save.

-Note: To execute user data scripts every time you reboot or restart the instance, add the following:
+Note: To run user data scripts every time you reboot or restart the instance, add the following:

 6. Start the instance.
-The user data scripts executes as part of the instance start process.
+The user data scripts run as part of the instance start process.

 For additional troubleshooting, EC2Launch and EC2Config log files contain the output from the standard output and standard error streams.
 Log files are located as follows: